Shaun642319/cfdms/README.md

 ---

 ✨ That’s it!
-Now you can build, run, and test the **Campus Food Delivery Management System** easily.
+Now you can build, run, and test the **Campus Food Delivery Management System** easily — either with the `make` commands or the direct `gcc` command if `make` isn’t available.